jarabe94/Olist-Insights-Your-Path-To-Marketplace-Success/README.md

 On the other hand, the worst-performing category is Insurance and Services with only 2 orders, an average value of R$ 141.50 per order, and 2 registered sellers in Olist.
 This shows that despite having a high average product value, Insurance and Services is a category with no demand and the lowest interest among sellers.

 ### 7.3.
-Does the best-performing product category have the highest number of orders and the highest average order value?
+Does the best-performing product category have both the highest number of orders and the highest average order value?
 ![image](images/analysis_question_3.1.png)

 In both cases, the answer is no. The product category with the highest number of orders is Bed – Bath – Table articles with a total of 9408 but with an average order value of R$ 110.